lingtalfi/Kamille/doc/implementation-notes.md

 The kam framework doesn't define (purposely) precisely what a Controller is.

+Does the Controller exist only in web applications, or does it exist too in console applications?
+I will assume that yes.

+If it exists in web applications, does it exist only in the three request listeners model (router, controller, response)?
+I will assume that no.

 Using the proposed model with three RequestListeners (Router, Controller, Response), I found out that the Router's returned controller should be a callable (exactly like in symfony).